Ensembl/ensembl-production-imported/docs/auto/SRAAlignment_BRC4.md

 Note that If the values differ, the pipeline continues running using the values inferred.

-## Alignment parameters consensus
+## 4. ALIGNMENT PARAMETERS CONSENSUS FROM INFERENCES

-In order to avoid having datasets with mixed parameters, this step checks all samples inferrences and proposes a consensus.
+In order to avoid having datasets with mixed parameters, this step checks all samples inferences and proposes a consensus.

 If a single sample doesn't follow the general consensus, then the runnable Aggregate will fail.